Devil0817/Dataset-Addr-NER-generation/README.md

 # Dataset-Addr-NER-generation
 __A code for generating a fully-labeled multi-turn dialogue NER dataset with address entities based on full standard Chinese address.__

+The link of tianchi competiton's full standard address dataset has failed for some reason, and the dataset is now shown in _full_standard_address,txt_.

-__Input__: full standard Chinese address dataset, example of the dataset is shown as:
+__Input__: full standard Chinese address dataset, example of the output NER dataset is shown as:

 ![9bd6eb7d95ddca5733a084fb70554fe](https://user-images.githubusercontent.com/44054130/149297506-472afe13-d760-4456-9dc8-fd9133b3a04b.png)